apnadkarni/blt/man/paintbrush.rst

   **-repeat** *string*

-  **-relativeto** *window*

-    Specifies a reference window for the linear gradient.
-This is useful for creating seamless gradients with many widgets.
-For example if a *window* is a frame then all the children packed in *window* can use the background seamlessly.  *Window* can be one of the following.

-    **self**
-       The reference window is the window whose background is being drawn.

-    **toplevel**
-       The reference window is the toplevel window whose background is being drawn.
-This is the default.

-    *window*
-       The reference window is *window*.  *Window* is the name of a Tk widget.
-It must be an ancestor of the window whose background is being drawn. *Window* doesn't have to exist yet.
-At an idle point later, the background will check for the widget, If *window* is destroyed, the reference window reverts to **self**.

   **-xoffset** *numPixels*

-    Specifies the horizontal offset of the background. *NumPixels* is integer value indicating amount to the left or right to offset the background.
+    Specifies the horizontal offset of the paintbrush. *NumPixels* is integer value indicating amount to the left or right to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

   **-yoffset** *numPixels*

-    Specifies the vertical offset of the background. *NumPixels* is integer value indicating amount up or down to offset the background.
+    Specifies the vertical offset of the paintbrush. *NumPixels* is integer value indicating amount up or down to offset the paintbrush.
 The value may have any of the forms accept able to Tk_GetPixels.
 The default is "0".

-**blt::background create linear** ?\ *bgName*\ ? ?\ *option* *value* ...\ ?
+**blt::paintbrush create linear** ?\ *option* *value* ...\ ?

-  Creates a new linear gradient *background* object.
+  Creates a new linear gradient *paintbrush* object.
 Linear gradients are defined by an axis (the gradient line segment) with each point on it interpolated to a specific color.
 The lines perpendicular to the gradient line have the same color as the point is crosses the gradient line.

-  If no *bgName* argument is present, then the name of the *background* is automatically generated in the form "background0", "background1", etc. Another *background* object can not already exist as *bgName*.
-  *Option* and *value* are specific to linear backgrounds and are listed below.
+  This command returns the name of *paintbrush* object.
+The name of the *paintbrush* is automatically generated in the form "paintbrush0", "paintbrush1", etc.  The name of the new *paintbrush* is returned. *Option* and *value* are specific to "linear" paintbrushs and are listed below.

-  **-background** *colorName*
+  **-paintbrush** *colorName*

   **-border** *colorName*

-    Specifies the border color of the background object.
+    Specifies the border color of the paintbrush object.
 If a widget has a 3D relief, this specifies the colors of the bevels.

   **-colorscale** *scale*